Daweet/myprojects/README.md

 # myprojects
-This note book looks into number of immigrants from Horn-Africa region into Canad in the year 1980-2013
+This note book looks into number of immigrants from Horn-Africa region into Canada in the year 1980-2013